Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Reshaped IPW Estimator With Known Assignment Mechanisms

 Notably, when the \DATEeq ~has a solution, our estimator is consistent without any restrictions on the potential outcomes, except Assumption \ref{as:bounded_outcomes}.
-This is in sharp contrast to usual results about TWFE estimators which typically require the trends to be parallel, at least conditionally on observed covariates (e.g., \cite{callaway2018difference, sant2020doubly}).
-Theorem \ref{thm:bias} shows that if the assignment process is known and DATE equation has a solution then we can correct the potentially misspecified TWFE regression model by simply reweighting the objective function.
+This is in sharp contrast to usual results about TWFE estimators, which typically require the trends to be parallel among units, at least conditionally on observed covariates \citep[e.g.][]{callaway2018difference, sant2020doubly}.
+Theorem \ref{thm:bias} shows that if the assignment process is known and the DATE equation has a solution, we can correct the potentially misspecified TWFE regression model by simply reweighting the objective function.
+We want to stress that this result relies on the knowledge of the assignment process, whereas the analysis based on conditional parallel trends does not require such knowledge.

+To further parse the \DATEeq, we discuss two alternative interpretations.
+First, fix $\xi$ and let $\bfPi$ be the solution of the \DATEeq.
+Then consider a class of complete randomized experiments where all propensity scores $\bfpi_i$ are identical and are equal to $\bfPi$.
+Then, by definition, the RIPW estimator with reshaped distribution $\bfPi$ reduces to the standard (unweighted) TWFE estimator.
+Theorem \ref{thm:bias} guarantees that this estimator converges to $\tau^{*}(\xi)$.
+Since the \DATEeq is a necessary condition, all experimental designs that do not satisfy this restriction cannot lead to a consistent estimator for $\tau^{*}(\xi)$.
+As a result, \DATEeq~characterizes all complete randomized experiments under which the unweighted two-way estimator converges to a given estimand.
+This can be interpreted as a general converse of the results established in \cite{athey2018design}.

-Another interpretation of the \DATEeq ~is through the effective estimand given by a fixed reshaped distribution. \eqref{eq:DATE_equation} can be rewritten as
+As an alternative interpretation, consider a fixed $\bfPi$ instead.
+For any such $\bfPi$ the equation \eqref{eq:DATE_equation} can be rewritten as

 It is easy to see that